MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-11-whats-new.md

   For more information, see [Delivery Optimization for Windows updates](/windows/deployment/update/waas-delivery-optimization).

-  For more information on the end user experience, see:
+  For more information on the end-user experience, see:

   - [Installation & updates](https://support.microsoft.com/office/installation-updates-2f9c1819-310d-48a7-ac12-25191269903c#PickTab=Windows_11)
   - [Manage updates in Windows](https://support.microsoft.com/windows/manage-updates-in-windows-643e9ea7-3cf6-7da6-a25c-95d4f7f099fe)